About Us

 1980's

-In the mid 1980’s, Jock sold his business to a handful of employees on his retirement.
-It retained its family atmosphere while expanding capabilities to meet the increasing needs of local industry and the wider community.
+In the mid 1980’s, Jock sold his shares to a handful of his employees upon retirement.
+It retained its family atmosphere while simultaneously expanding capabilities to meet the increasing needs of local industry and the wider community.

 1990's